 Now you get to sit back and relax and let me work my magic.

-I can help with any additional bottle-feeds too, should baby need any during the session.
+I can help with any additional bottle-feeds too, should your baby need any during the session.

 If your baby has an accident on the props, blankets or me please don’t worry.
 This happens all the time.
 It’s what we have washing machines for, right?
 I also advise a change of shirt for parents, just in case!